jwalton/node-amqp-connection-manager/README.md

   return either a single URL or an array of URLs.
 This is handy when you're using a service discovery mechanism such as Consul or etcd.
 Instead of taking a `callback`, this can also return a Promise.
 Note that if this is supplied, then `urls` is ignored.
+* `options.connectionOptions` is passed as options to the amqplib connect method.

 ### AmqpConnectionManager events
 * `connect({connection, url})` - Emitted whenever we successfully connect to a broker.